 Agents and Skills¶

-- Specialist Agents - Orchestrate complex workflows (spawned by commands)
+- Specialist Agents - Orchestrate complex workflows (spawned by skills)

-- Agent Skills - Knowledge base (Claude invokes automatically during conversation)
+- Agent Skills - Knowledge base (auto-invoked by context, or explicitly invoked)

 Specialist Agents¶